Empiree/DeftSharp.Windows.Input/README.md

 ## KeyboardManipulator

 This class provides the ability to control the keyboard.
-It allows you to prevent pressing a key and press key or their combination from code.
+This allows you to disable key presses, set their press interval, and simulate any key presses directly from the code.

-### Pressing a key from the code
+### Pressing a keys from the code

 ```c#
 var keyboardManipulator = new KeyboardManipulator();